omputle/cloud-1/README.md

 ### Project Requirements
 - Application must run constantly on at least two servers.
 - In case of hardware failure of an instance, another instance must automatically go up.
-- CSS loaded from a CND.
+- CSS loaded from a CDN.